'Revenge' and reunions - day 10 at Wimbledon

 Elsewhere, there is British interest in the women's doubles with Naiktha Bains and Maia Lumsden - the first British pair in the quarter-finals since 1983 - and in the men's event.

-Jamie Murray and New Zealander Michael Venus, plus Murray's fellow Briton Neal Skupski and his Dutch partner Wesley Koolhof play their quarter-finals.
+Jamie Murray and New Zealander Michael Venus, plus Murray's fellow Briton Neal Skupski and his Dutch partner Wesley Koolhof, play their quarter-finals.

-The wheelchair events, featuring Gordon Reid, Alfie Hewett, Andy Lapthorne, Lucy Shuker and Gregory Slade also start on Wednesday.
+The wheelchair events, featuring Gordon Reid, Alfie Hewett, Andy Lapthorne, Lucy Shuker and Gregory Slade, also start on Wednesday.